 He also boasted that his security detail had to hold him back to prevent him from going after other people, introducing him to a heavy-set, bearded man wearing sunglasses and carrying a shield.
-That man, whom Ray appeared to refer to as “Texan,” was really Billy Williams.
+That man, whom Ray appeared to refer to as “Texan,” was really, according to Gorcenski, Billy Williams.
 Williams was part of Ray’s security detail on A11.

-In the background, behind a man carrying a sonnenrad shield whom Ray introduced as “Redbeard,” stood Wil Zachary Smith.
+In the background, behind a man carrying a sonnenrad shield whom Ray introduced as “Redbeard,” stood a man identified by Gorcenski as Wil Zachary Smith.
 And, like Ray, he too is a fugitive for the exact same felony charge.

 Cantwell’s lawsuit also makes a reference to Smith, who is nicknamed “Dragonarm” for the large dragon tattoo he sports.
 According to Cantwell, it was Smith, not he, who assaulted Gorcenski and Goad on A11.
 Footage from A11 clearly shows Smith spraying pepper spray into the crowd of anti-fascists.